Carl Lindner Jr.

 Carl Henry Lindner Jr. (April 22, 1919 – October 17, 2011) was an American businessman from Norwood, Ohio, a member of the Lindner family, and one of the world's richest people.
-According to the 2006 issue of Forbess 400 list, Lindner was ranked 133rd and was worth an estimated $2.3 billion.
+According to the 2010 issue of Forbes Billionaires List, Lindner was worth an estimated $1.7 billion.

 Life and career

-Lindner was born on April 22, 1919 in Dayton, Ohio.
+Lindner was born on April 22, 1919, in Dayton, Ohio.
 He grew up in Norwood, an enclave of Cincinnati, Ohio.
 After dropping out of school at 14 during the Great Depression, he helped expand his family's dairy business into United Dairy Farmers, a large chain of convenience stores.
 With his three sons, he controlled roughly 42% of American Financial Group, a holding company based in Cincinnati whose primary business is insurance and investments.

 Lindner was a part-owner and chief executive officer of the Cincinnati Reds until he sold a majority interest to a group led by Robert Castellini on November 2, 2005, and stepped down as CEO.
 Lindner remained an active partner in the organization after the transaction.
 In 1997, Lindner was inducted into Junior Achievement's U.S. Business Hall of Fame.

 Philanthropy

 Lindner donated to charitable causes and political campaigns.
 The Lindner family has supported several Cincinnati private schools, including Cincinnati Hills Christian Academy, which was founded by the Lindners.
-Lindner supports his Carl H. Lindner Honors-PLUS program within the University of Cincinnati's College of Business.
+Lindner supports his Carl H. Lindner Business Honors program within the University of Cincinnati's College of Business, which was previously called the Carl H. Lindner Honors-PLUS program until it was changed by new leadership in the college of business.
 His Great American Insurance Company was once the title sponsor of the Cincinnati Masters tennis tournament.
 Phillips Chapel Church honored Lindner with the addition of the Carl Lindner Jr Fellowship Hall.

 Most recently, in June 2011, the University of Cincinnati honored Lindner by renaming the College of Business the Carl H. Lindner College of Business after him in recognition of his and his family's contributions to the college, university, and business community.

 Although Lindner was a devout Baptist, he was considered as one of the largest non-Jewish donors to the organized Jewish community in the United States.
 In 1978, he was named the Man of the Year by the United Jewish Appeal, and was later named a recipient of the Tree of Life Award for the Jewish National Fund, and was recognized as the largest non-Jewish purchaser of Israel Bonds.
 Lindner, who said an early loan from Isaac Wolfson inspired him to never forget his gratitude to the Jewish people, donated to such causes in multiple occasions, including $1 million in a 1991 fundraiser and $5 million in 2004.

 In 1978, Lindner was the recipient of the Golden Plate Award of the American Academy of Achievement.